Improved decision making with similarity based machine learning: Applications in chemistry: Methods

 \subsection{Training}

 We optimize the hyperparameters $\sigma$ and $\lambda$ through cross-validation on the largest training set size.
 Both parameters are held constant for all other training set sizes.
 To train an SML model, the pair-wise distances of a query to all available datapoints defined by $N_{max}$ are calculated.
 An overview of training/query set sizes and distance metrics for each representation and dataset can be seen in Tab.~S1 in the SI.
 After sorting all points by distance, only the $\overline{N}_q$ closest neighbours are considered for training.
+SML learning curve are obtained by averaging across all single query runs.
 Similarly, k-NN baselines are calculated by averaging the labels of the closest $\overline{N}_q$ neighbours weighted by the distance to the query, respectively.
-RML models are trained choosing $N$ data points at random, whereas SAL models are trained selecting points based on the closest average distance to the query set.
+RML models are trained choosing $N$ data points at random.
 The regression coefficients are obtained through Eq.\ref{eq:train} and the query label predicted via Eq.\ref{eq:krr} (Fig.~1~B).
-Note, RML and SAL models are only trained once to predict the labels of all queries, whereas SML and k-NN models are trained on-the-fly for each query, respectively.
+Note, RML models are only trained once to predict the labels of all queries, whereas SML and k-NN models are trained on-the-fly for each query, respectively.